 Every appliance repair call ends with a version of the same question: “Is this worth fixing?”
-It’s a fair question — nobody wants to spend $500 on a 14-year-old dryer only to have the motor die six months later.
+It’s a fair question, nobody wants to sink money into a 14-year-old dryer only to have the motor die six months later.

 The 50% rule (and where it fails)